 Each year students must submit new applications for financial aid to qualify for any assistance program.
-Currently enrolled Linfield students requesting renewal of their scholarship, student employment or need-based financial aid will need to submit the Linfield Application for Financial Aid on WebAdvisor as well as the FAFSA annually.
-Students receiving an academic scholarship and/or student employment are required to submit the Linfield Application for Financial Aid.
+Currently enrolled Linfield students requesting renewal of their scholarship, student employment, need-based aid, as well as federal student loans, will need to submit the Linfield Application for Financial Aid (LAFA) on WebAdvisor, as well as the FAFSA (or ORSAA) annually.
+Students receiving an academic scholarship and/or student employment are required to submit the Linfield Application for Financial Aid (LAFA).
 Renewal depends on academic performance, the reestablishment of financial need, or both.
 Aid may be increased or decreased, depending on the annual financial need analysis and meeting prescribed priority dates.
 Aid may be withdrawn if a student fails to make Satisfactory Academic Progress, fails to report financial aid from sources outside Linfield College, owes a refund on a federal or state grant, or is in default on a student loan.